-- a.
-Test schedule should be made by the Main Contractor and approved by CEMILAC. - b.
-The document shall take into account the User and TAA requirements in addition to the requirements stipulated in the International/National aerospace specifications/ standards.
+b.
+The document shall take into account the User and TAA requirements in addition to the requirements stipulated in the International/National aerospace specifications/standards.

-21.C3.1.9 AIRWORTHINESS CERTIFICATION PLAN (ACP) AND CERTIFICATION PROCEDURE
+21.C3.1.9 Airworthiness Certification Plan (ACP) and Certification Procedure

-The Main Contractor shall propose to the CEMILAC an Airworthiness Certification Plan (ACP) that shall include the means to demonstrate compliance with applicable Airworthiness standards/specification.
+The Main Contractor shall propose to the CEMILAC an Airworthiness Certification Plan (ACP) that shall include the means to demonstrate compliance with applicable Airworthiness standards/specification depending on the criticality classification.